 Upon successful completion of this program students may seek employment in entry-level positions as help desk analyst, software support specialist, computer use support specialist, and call center specialist in a variety of business settings.
-Students may continue their studies with junior-year status in the University's bachelor of science degree program in Technology Services Management.
+Students may continue their studies with junior-year status in the University's bachelor of science degree program in Information Science or Technology Services Management.